mconiaris/soft/README.md

 # README

 Thank you for considering me for the PacerPro web developer position.
 This is my response to the coding test.
 The code endevors to create a soft delete function for items, as per your specifications.

+I made the decision to put the custom methods in a Module.

 I've kept it bare bones, both in substance and style.
 In order to keep my controllers clean, I modified the Index destroy action to implement a soft_delete method and created a Removed controller that uses its destroy action to restore it.